This story has been updated.

-More than 400,000 Rohingya Muslims fled to Bangladesh to escape the aforementioned allegations of human rights abuses such as rape, murder and arson, according to the New York Times.
+More than 700,000 Rohingya Muslims have fled to Bangladesh to escape the aforementioned allegations of human rights abuses such as rape, murder and arson, according to the United Nations.

-Women, children and the elderly made up the bulk of the that group.
+Women, children and the elderly made up two-thirds of that group.

 Over the past three years, hundreds of thousands of Rohingya have tried to escape by boat to neighboring countries that refuse to let them in.

 More than 8,000 migrants have been stranded at sea.